Welcome to today's edition of the Rush 24-7 podcast.

 And the way people react to others who are getting a lot of media attention, a lot of positive media attention.

-There are many people called hangers on.
+There are many people called hangers-on.

-There are a lot of people want to get in on that.
+A lot of people want to get in on that.

 They want to be near whoever's being talked about so they can show up in the photo.